onenewcode/axum-gate/README.md

   - BUSL restricts Production Use unless allowed by the licensor or after the project's Change Date.
 This feature is off by default.
   - If you build or distribute binaries that enable this feature, you must comply with SurrealDB's BUSL terms or obtain a commercial license.
   - When distributing binaries that include SurrealDB, include third-party notices and the SurrealDB license text.
-  - For fully open-source distributions, prefer the `memory` or `storage-seaorm` backends.
+  - For fully open-source distributions, prefer the `memory`, `storage-seaorm`, or `storage-seaorm-v2` backends.
+Note: `storage-seaorm` and `storage-seaorm-v2` are mutually exclusive — enable only one of these features per build.
 - subtle license notice:
   - The license for the subtle dependency is provided in the NOTICE file in this repository.
 When redistributing, retain the NOTICE contents as required by that license.